2026 SIGIR Workshop on eCommerce

 • Please Use Emphasizing Capitalized Style for Paper Titles.

-• Double check \copyrightyear{2025} for the correct year
+• Double check \copyrightyear{2026} for the correct year

 Submissions must describe work that is not previously published, not accepted for publication elsewhere, and not currently under review elsewhere.
 All submissions must be in English.
 The workshop follows a single-blind reviewing process.
 We do not accept anonymized submissions.
-Please note that at least one of the authors of each accepted paper must register for the workshop and present the paper.
+Please note that at least one of the authors of each accepted paper must register for the workshop and present the paper in person.

 Long paper limit: 15 pages.
 References are not counted in the page limit.